MbinOrg/mbin/docs/02-admin/02-configuration/postgresql.md

 max_wal_size = 8GB
 min_wal_size = 2GB

-# Group write commits to combine multiple transactions by a single flush (this is a time delay in ms)
+# Group write commits to combine multiple transactions by a single flush (this is a time delay in μs)
 commit_delay = 300

 checkpoint_completion_target = 0.9